 When you lose one or more teeth, you have options to replace them with artificial teeth.
 Dental implants are permanent tooth replacements.
 You can get a single tooth implant, full or mini dental implants.
-The dental implants in Brooklyn, NY require surgery, so it’s not inexpensive.
+Dental implants require surgery, so it’s not inexpensive.
 Affordable teeth implants are often trouble-free replacements for your missing teeth.

-At Brooklyn, New York cosmetic dentistry, the leading dental implant specialist Dr. Dekhtyar uses only the best dental materials available in the USA.
+At our cosmetic dentistry center, the leading implant dentist Dr. Dekhtyar uses only the best dental materials available in the USA.
 We work with top dental labs in New York and use only the highest quality components available on the market today including the best quality medical grade titanium or titanium alloy for artificial teeth.

 What Are Dental Implants?